marinafomicheva/sports_embeddings-RUS/README.md

-# Sports topology: exploring word embeddings in Russian
+# Sports Topology: Exploring Word Embeddings in Russian

-# Overview
+## Overview
-This project explores the organization and relationships of Russian sports names within a semantic space using contextualized embeddings.
+This project analyzes the organization and relationships among Russian sports terminology using word embeddings.
+Our goal is to explore how sports names cluster within a semantic space, providing insights into their contextual relationships.

-# Dataset
+## Dataset
-The dataset consists of 100 manually collected Russian sports names categorized into 13 different types, including raquet sports, combat sports, animal sports, extreme sports, and water sports.
+Our dataset includes 100 Russian sports names, manually curated and classified into 13 distinct categories such as racquet sports, combat sports, animal sports, extreme sports, and water sports.

-# Methodology
+## Methodology
-We employ the following techniques:
+We used several techniques to examine and visualize the semantic space of sports names:

-Embedding Extraction: Using contextualized embeddings from RuBERT to represent sports names.
+- **Embedding Extraction:** Used contextualized embeddings from RuBERT to accurately represent sports names.
-Cosine Similarity: Calculating intra-group similarities to understand the closeness of sports within the same category.
+- **Cosine Similarity:** Calculated intra-category similarities to assess the closeness of sports within the same type.
-Dimensionality Reduction: Visualizing the data using 2D and 3D graphs to identify distinct clusters.
+- **Dimensionality Reduction:** Employed techniques like PCA and t-SNE for 2D and 3D visualization of the sports names, facilitating the identification of distinct clusters.
-Clustering Analysis: Applying methods like the Elbow Method and Silhouette Score to determine optimal cluster counts.
+- **Clustering Analysis:** Applied clustering algorithms and evaluating methods such as the Elbow Method and Silhouette Score to determine the optimal number of clusters.
-Autoencoder: Utilizing an autoencoder for further dimensionality reduction and clustering.
+- **Autoencoder:** Using an autoencoder to enhance dimensionality reduction and clustering accuracy.

-# Results
+## Results
-Sports are meaningfully grouped based on their semantic similarities with high cosine similarities within categories.
-Dimensionality reduction and clustering reveal distinct groupings that correspond well with the predefined categories.
+The analysis demonstrates that sports names are meaningfully grouped based on their semantic similarities, with high cosine similarity scores within each category.
+The application of dimensionality reduction and clustering techniques successfully reveals distinct groupings, aligning closely with the predefined categories.